Greek prosecutor raids Novartis Athens offices in bribery probe

 "The prosecutors do not have any other evidence apart from the reports and have asked U.S. judicial authorities for assistance," the court official said.

-Novartis has called those allegations unfounded and reiterated on Wednesday it had not been contacted by any Turkish authorities about the matter, which it considered closed.

-In 2015 Novartis paid $390 million to settle U.S. allegations that it used kickbacks to specialty pharmacies to inappropriately push the sales of its drugs.
+In 2015 Novartis paid $390 million to settle U.S. allegations that it used kickbacks to speciality pharmacies to inappropriately push the sales of its drugs.

-Reporting by George Georgiopoulos and Lefteris Papadimas; additional reporting by Michael Shields in Zurich; Editing by Alexandra Hudson and Mark Potter
+Reporting by George Georgiopoulos and Lefteris Papadimas; additional reporting by Michael Shields in Zurich; editing by Jason Neely